memegraf/dwd_cdc_h/README.md

 # dwd_cdc_h
-Deutscher Wetter Dienst (DWD) _ Climate Data Center (CDC) _ hourly Script to gather latest climate station observations from Deutscher Wetter Dienst.
+Deutscher Wetter Dienst (DWD) _ Climate Data Center (CDC) _ hourly

+Script to gather latest climate station observations by ftp.

 - Data is updated every hour, so you might want to schedule this script.